 The mind and body become fully relaxed during these sleep stages, and the heart rate slows rapidly in preparation for REM sleep.
 Stage 3 and 4 involve moderate to deep sleep, and there is no muscle activity or eye movement.

 The final stage of sleep is the one most people find intriguing.
 REM sleep is the only stage where eye movement occurs.
 Also referred to as dreamwave sleep, the body enters paralysis; however, internal functions and brain activity is high.
-Heart rate increases, breathing quickens, and brain activity increase, leading to dreams and sometimes nightmares.
+Heart rate increases, breathing quickens, and brain activity increases, leading to dreams and sometimes nightmares.

 If you wake up feeling scared and confused, chances are you were in the middle of REM sleep.
 If you wake up feeling light and energized, you may have woken in the early stages of the sleep cycle.
 A sleep calculator can help you identify what stage of the sleep cycle you will wake up in.